Miley Cyrus On ‘The Voice:’ Blake Shelton, Adam Levine, Gwen Stefani To Quit?

 “Inevitably, when that day [when I quit] comes — unless I’m on the show until it’s done, who knows? — I would entrust my position with very few people.”

-In addition, the media outlet cited sources behind the scenes who have hinted that Levine has not been happy on The Voice since season 11, when Cyrus was a coach.
+In addition, the media outlet cited sources behind the scenes who have hinted that Levine has not been happy on The Voice since Season 11, when Cyrus was a coach.
 Those rumors have led to speculation that when the “Wrecking Ball” singer returns, Adam will walk out the exit door.

 As for his bromance buddy Blake Shelton and the country crooner’s gal pal Gwen Stefani, they allegedly may exit the show as well, according to one of the insiders.
 Although Shelton may not be as upset with the “Wrecking Ball” singer as Levine, he still reportedly is considering quitting at the same time as his pal.